Skip to Main Content

 As vice president of Patient Care Services, Keteri focused on improving patient experience, implementing resources and attaining several hospital recognitions.

 Through his leadership, Samaritan Albany General Hospital was elevated from the 45th percentile to the 75th percentile in overall patient experience.
-LEAN methodology was applied in the emergency department and consistently exceeds national benchmarks for maximizing patient value through reduction of waste and wait time.
-Keteri also led a room privatization project, enabling all patients the privacy of having single occupancy rooms.
+LEAN methodology was applied in the Emergency Department and consistently exceeds national benchmarks for maximizing patient value through reduction of waste and wait time.
+Keteri also led a room privatization project, enabling all patients the privacy of single-occupancy rooms.

 In addition, he oversaw the establishment of Sarah’s Place, the only 24/7, freestanding sexual assault nurse examiner (SANE) center in Oregon.

 Keteri’s duties now include executive leadership of Samaritan Albany General Hospital and its associated primary and specialty physician clinics.
-He and his team have been recognized as a certified Stroke Primary Center, a certified total hip and knee replacement program and a five-star hospital, awarded by the Center for Medicare and Medicaid Services.
+He and his team have been recognized as a certified Primary Stroke Center, a certified total hip and knee replacement program and a five-star hospital, awarded by the Centers for Medicare & Medicaid Services.

 Margaret Mikula, MD

-Before joining Samaritan, Dr. Mikula served as the vice president and chief quality officer for Milton S. Hershey Medical Center and Penn State Children’s Hospital, which are both Level I trauma centers, as well as for Penn State Medical Group.
+Before joining Samaritan in 2020, Dr. Mikula served as the vice president and chief quality officer for Penn State Health Milton S. Hershey Medical Center, Penn State Children’s Hospital and Penn State Health Academic Medical Group in Pennsylvania.

 Lesley Ogden, MD, MBA, FACEP